 What to Do in Dali: Visit the Three Pagodas; Walk around the local markets in Xizhou; Hike the Yu Dai Lu scenic path in Cangshan Mountains.

 Are you dying to explore China?
 We spent a wonderful month seeing some of the most amazing places.
-If you are looking into flights, make sure to check out our favorite places in the country for some destination inspiration.
+If you are looking into flights, make sure to check out our favorite places in the country and our China Photo Gallery for some destination inspiration.
 And as always, feel free to contact us with any thoughts on our visit or logistics.

 You can see other posts from our adventures in Asia including Campervanning Tasmania, Wining and Dining in Cape Town, Trekking the Annapurna Sanctuary and the Road Trip Around Iceland.
 These are some of our favorite experiences!
 Also take a look at our Adventure Gallery where you can see our travel pictures from dozens of countries around the world.